Failing Battery Terminal Ends: Symptoms and Solutions

 Your job is truly done if the previous signs and symptoms have disappeared.
 You can confirm this by starting the engine, turning on the lights and adjusting the navigation or audio system.
 If you still see signs of electrical problems, it’s time to consult your local mechanic.

-Check out all the electrical system products available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on the signs and symptoms of failing battery terminal ends, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.